Skip to main content

 Why this exists

-Local operators need local numbers, not recycled restaurant theory.
+Local teams need local numbers, not recycled theory.

 Most restaurant advice is either too generic, too global, or too far from the daily reality of running a branch in the UAE.
 Ashmo is designed to sit in the middle: practical enough for a founder to use tonight, structured enough to become a real benchmark layer over time.